 - Develop a record keeping system

-A financial advisory firm can do all of that for you, and oversee the operation and annual reviews of your 401(k).
+A financial advisory firm can assist with all of the above requirements, and handle the operation and yearly reviews of the plan.

-- Marketing your 401(k) plan to those in the job market — The term "401(k)" might appear on a job ad in a list of benefits, but many in the job market don't fully understand what a 401(k) can do for them.
-We can bridge the phrase "401(k)" to concrete images of a more secure retirement, with a clear road map of how to get there.
+- Advertising your 401(k) plan to those in the job market — The term "401(k)" might show up on a job ad in a list of benefits, but many in the job market don't fully understand what a 401(k) can do for them.
+We can bridge the phrase "401(k)" to definite steps to people living the golden years of their dreams.

-- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are experienced with portfolio management will be able to offer market insight, as well as work within investment concepts such as diversification, risk tolerance, and rebalancing to optimally position employees' savings for further growth.
+- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are experienced with portfolio management will be able to offer market insight, as well as work within investment principles such as diversification, risk tolerance, and rebalancing to best position employees' savings for further growth.

-- Employee education — The more an employee understands their 401(k) plan, the more it will help them.
-At Correct Capital, we offer both group classes and one-on-one counseling sessions with our small business clients' employees so feel good about with how their money is being held and invested.
+- Employee education — The more an employee understands their 401(k) plan, the more it will benefit them.
+At Correct Capital, we offer both group classes and one-on-one counseling sessions with our small business clients' employees so feel at ease with how their money is being held and invested.

-- Fiduciary duty — As a plan sponsor, small business owners have a fiduciary responsibility to act with diligence, prudence, and care.
-We are morally and legally obligated to do what's in your best interest, and in the best interest of your employees and their funds.
+- Fiduciary duty — When offering a retirement plan, small business owners have a fiduciary responsibility to act in the best interest of their employees.
+We are ethically and legally bound to do what's in your best interest, and in the best interest of your employees and their retirement accounts.

-A financial advisor can provide significant value to Ballwin, MO small business owners who want to experience the benefits of a 401(k) plan.
+A financial advisor can provide considerable value to Ballwin, MO small business owners who are looking to create a 401(k) plan.
 By working with a financial advisor, small business owners can provide a valuable benefit to their employees while also managing risk and ensuring the plan’s long-term success.